-Boulter & Company are authorised and regulated by the Solicitors Regulation Authority SRA number 280438
+Boulter & Co LLP are authorised and regulated by the Solicitors Regulation Authority SRA number 280438

-Boulter & Company carry professional indemnity insurance for all transactions and cases at a minimum value of £3,000,000.00 per transaction or case.
+Boulter & Co LLP carry professional indemnity insurance for all transactions and cases at a minimum value of £3,000,000.00 per transaction or case.

 The current insurer details are available on request.

-The partners are Andrew Joannides, Rupert Chichester and John Appleton.
+The partners are Andrew Joannides, Rupert Chichester, John Appleton and Sally Louca.

 We do not accept service by fax or email.